 Expect great acoustics and a stunning view on the IJ river in Paradiso’s (Holland’s “music church”) dependence in the north of Amsterdam.

-One of Amsterdam’s newest clubs is Shelter, located on the North-side of the IJ river.
+One of Amsterdam’s best clubs is Shelter, located on the North-side of the IJ river.
 The club opened its door in early October 2016, and found a home in the basement of the A’DAM tower.

 Sitting on the northern bank of the IJ river, EYE is Amsterdam’s film museum and arthouse cinema.
 Opposite the Amsterdam Central Station, you’ll find this beautifully designed landmark location that can be reached after a short ferry ride.

-During the Thursday, we offer many activities at EYE including lectures, documentaries and much more as part of the Dekmantel Festival Conference.
+On Thursday, we offer many activities at EYE including lectures, documentaries and much more as part of the Dekmantel Festival Conference.
 All activities at EYE truly dive into Dekmantel’s background and pure interests - the perfect place to drop by in between the concerts.

 Next to the Muziekgebouw you’ll find the eye-catching elevated structure that is Bimhuis; a world famous concert space for jazz, improv and world music of all sorts.